alex-lt-kong/bitcoin-basics/README.md

 ## Repo structure

-* `chapter-test`: driver functions that run unit tests on Bitcoin client's functionalities.
-There is one test driver source code file for each chapter in Jimmy's book
 * `src`: source code that implements a Bitcoin client
+  * `mybitcoin`
     * `ecc.h`/`ecc.cpp`: implementation of the ECDSA algorithm from scratch.
     * `script.cpp`/`script.h`: parser and serializer of Bitcoin's Script language.
     * `tx.h`/`tx.cpp`: transaction parser and serializer.
     * `op.h`/`op.cpp`: define operations of Bitcoin's Script virtual machine.
     * `utils.h`/`utils.cpp`: utility functions
+  * `chapter-test`: driver functions that run unit tests on Bitcoin client's functionalities.
+There is one test driver source code file for each chapter in Jimmy's book
   * `continuous-testing`: driver functions that test some critical functionalities against the result from a Bitcoin blockchain explorer called [Blockstream explorer](https://blockstream.info).
     * `script-test-driver.py`: Parse all Script components of Bitcoin blocks against Blockstream exlporer.
 Apache Kafka is supported to send real-time test results to any interested clients.
     * `tx-text.cpp`: Parse transactions from Bitcoin blocks against Bitcoin Core's `bitcoind` daemon.

 ## Quality assurance